zulip/zulip/help/status-and-availability.md

 With this setting, your "Last active" time displayed to other users in the UI will be frozen as the approximate time you enabled this setting.
+Your activity will still be included in your organization's [statistics](/help/analytics).

 !!! tip ""